Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

+The Jurassic period was as much the age of the cycads (palm-tree-like gymnosperms) as the age of the dinosaurs.
+Gingkoales and the more familiar conifers also dotted the landscape.
 Although angiosperms (flowering plants) are the major form of plant life in most biomes, gymnosperms still dominate some ecosystems, such as the taiga (boreal forests) and the alpine forests at higher mountain elevations because of their adaptation to cold and dry growth conditions .

 Gymnosperms have bigger leaves that allow for more transpiration., Dinosaurs used them as their primary food source., The dry conditions put them into a state of dormancy., and The development of seeds reduced their reliance upon water.